-While the majority of mid and high-end TVs sold these days include Smart TV interfaces for you to access all your favorite streaming services, there are still plenty of older or cheaper sets out there that can only dream of getting connected to the internet.
+While the majority of mid and high-end TVs sold these days include Smart TV interfaces and streaming service applications built-in, there are still plenty of older or cheaper sets out there that can only dream of getting connected to the internet.

-Manufacturers like Roku produce a number of very cheap streaming devices that you can easily plug into the back of your existing TV – which can then connect to your Wi-Fi and offer you access to streaming services such as Netflix, iPlayer, or Amazon Prime.
+Manufacturers like Roku produce a range of very cheap streaming sticks that connect to your Wi-Fi and offer you access to streaming services such as Netflix, iPlayer, or Amazon Prime.

 They're cheap, they're simple, and they're easy to set up – and after a UK and US-wide update brought voice-controlled search features to the Roku family, now is a great time to be looking for a good deal.

-We've cut through the lineup to work out exactly which streaming devices you should focus your attention on if you want to get the best Roku experience for you.
+So between the bargain Roku Express, mid-range Roku Streaming Stick+, and more premium Roku Ultra, we've cut through the lineup to work out exactly which streaming devices you should focus your attention on.
+Here's how to get the best Roku experience for you.

 Best Roku for 4K TV owners: Roku Streaming Stick+